Soul food: Health concerns

 An important aspect of the preparation of soul food was the reuse of cooking lard.
 Because many cooks could not afford to buy new shortening to replace what they used, they would pour the liquefied cooking grease into a container.
 After cooling completely, the grease re-solidified and could be used again the next time the cook required lard.

-With changing fashions and perceptions of "healthy" eating, some cooks may use preparation methods that differ from those of cooks who came before them: using liquid oil like vegetable oil or canola oil for frying and cooking, and using smoked turkey instead of pork, for example.
-Changes in hog farming techniques have also resulted in drastically leaner pork, in the 21st and late 20th centuries.
+With changing fashions and perceptions of healthy eating, some cooks may use preparation methods that differ from those of cooks who came before them: using liquid oil like vegetable oil or canola oil for frying and cooking, and using smoked turkey instead of pork, for example.
+Changes in hog farming techniques have also resulted in drastically leaner pork, in the late 20th and 21st centuries.
 Some cooks have even adapted recipes to include vegetarian alternatives to traditional ingredients, including tofu and soy-based analogues.
+Several Black chefs have opened vegan soul food restaurants to cook healthier foods rooted in African American culture.
+Others, such as Jenne Claiborne, author of the Sweet Potato Soul Cookbook, have started a YouTube channel and show people how to prepare healthier soul food.

 Several of the ingredients included in soul food recipes have pronounced health benefits.
 Collard and other greens are rich sources of several vitamins (including vitamin A, B6, folic acid or vitamin B9, vitamin K, and C), minerals (manganese, iron, and calcium), fiber, and small amounts of omega-3 fatty acids.
 They also contain a number of phytonutrients, which are thought to play a role in the prevention of ovarian and breast cancers.

-The traditional preparation of soul food vegetables often consists of high temperatures or slow cooking methods, which can lead the water-soluble vitamins (e.g., Vitamin C and the B complex vitamins) to be destroyed or leached out into the water in which the greens cooked.
+The traditional preparation of soul food vegetables often consists of high temperatures or slow cooking methods, which can lead the water-soluble vitamins (e.g., Vitamin C and the B complex vitamins) to be destroyed or leached out into the water in which the greens are cooked.
 This water is often consumed and is known as pot liquor.
 Because it contains micronutrients from the greens cooked in it, pot liquor contributes to the nutritional value of a meal when consumed.
 Peas and legumes are inexpensive sources of protein, and they also contain important vitamins, minerals, and fiber.